cryptpad/blog/posts/Looking-back-looking-forward.md

 ---
-title: 'Looking back, looking forward'
+title: Looking back, looking forward
 date: 2019-12-31 16:06:16
 author: Aaron MacSween
 tags:
 - retrospective
 - roadmap
+summary: It was four years ago when I first started working full-time on CryptPad.
+At that point fewer than 10 people used the service on a weekly basis.
 ---

 It was four years ago when I first started working full-time on CryptPad.